Yastrzemski, Giants win 3-2 over Padres; Tatis injured

-SAN DIEGO (AP) — Pinch-hitter Mike Yastrzemski hit a go-ahead home run in the seventh inning and Darin Ruf and Evan Longoria also connected to lead the San Francisco Giants to a 3-2 victory Monday night against the San Diego Padres, who lost star shortstop Fernando Tatis Jr. with a partially dislocated left shoulder.
+SAN DIEGO (AP) — Pinch-hitter Mike Yastrzemski launched a go-ahead homer in the seventh inning and Darin Ruf and Evan Longoria also connected to lead the San Francisco Giants to a 3-2 victory Monday night against the San Diego Padres, who lost star shortstop Fernando Tatis Jr. to a partially dislocated left shoulder.

 Tatis was injured taking a hard swing for strike three in the third inning.
 He winced in pain as he fell to the ground and cradled his left arm.
-Manager Jayce Tingler and a trainer held Tatis’ left arm against his body as he walked off the field.
+Padres manager Jayce Tingler and a trainer held Tatis’ left arm against his body as he walked off the field.

 Tatis signed a 14-year, $340 million contract on Feb.
 22, the longest deal in big league history.

+Tatis will be re-evaluated on Tuesday and most likely will have an MRI, Tingler said.

+“Of course it’s concerning,” Tingler said.
+“You don’t want to see him have to play through injury, pain, any of those things, or lack of strength or range of motion.
+Again, we don’t want to jump the gun on anything; hoping for good news and kind of see where it goes from there.”

-Yastrzemski was scratched from the starting lineup with a sore left hand but pinch hit in the pitcher’s spot and homered to center field off Craig Stammen (0-1) with one out in the seventh, his first.
+Yastrzemski was scratched from the starting lineup with a sore left hand but batted in the pitcher’s spot and homered to center field off Craig Stammen (0-1) with one out in the seventh, his first.

 Ruf homered to center leading off the second, his first, and Longoria homered to right leading off the fourth, his third.
 Both were off starter Adrian Morejon.

-Caleb Baragar (1-0) got the last out of the sixth for the win and Jake McGee pitched the ninth for his second save.
+Caleb Baragar (1-0) got the last out of the sixth and Jake McGee pitched the ninth for his second save.
 McGee put two runners on with two outs before getting Tommy Pham to fly out to center field to end it.

 Victor Caratini drove in both of San Diego’s runs, on a single in the second and a sacrifice fly in the sixth.